 This section defines terms and acronyms as they are used in this appendix.
-Definitions taken verbatim from "ASB Technical Report 097: Terminology Used for Forensic Footwear and Tire Evidence" [26] are prefixed "ASB."
-Definitions from "ULTR for the Forensic Footwear Discipline" [13] are prefixed "ULTR."
+Definitions taken verbatim from "ASB Technical Report 097: Terminology Used for Forensic Footwear and Tire Evidence" [1] are prefixed "ASB."
+Definitions from "ULTR for the Forensic Footwear Discipline" [2] are prefixed "ULTR."

 Accuracy General term used to refer to the extent to which a conclusion is consistent with (or contradicts) ground truth.
 Class Association A response of Assn or LimitedAssn.
 Class Characteristics A feature/design element that is shared by two or more footwear items.
 The footwear outsole design and physical size are two common class characteristics.
 General wear of the outsole is also a class characteristic.
 ASB: "A feature shared by two or more items of footwear or tires.
 The footwear outsole or tire tread design and the physical size features of a footwear outsole or tire tread are two common manufactured class characteristics.
 General wear of the outsole or tire tread is also a class characteristic.
+Uteration of a footwear outsole or tire tread are two common manufactured class characteristics.
+General wear of the outsole or tire tread is also a class characteristic.
+Uteration of the outsole or tire tread are two common manufactured class characteristics.
+General wear of the outsole or tire tread is also a class characteristic.
 Class characteristics establish membership within a specific group."
 ULTR: "A feature that is shared by two or more footwear items."
 Conclusion Scale A standardized set of conclusions used when rendering an opinion for a QK comparison.
 The scale is typically produced by an authoritative body and generally accepted by discipline practitioners.
 Correct Association (CA) A conclusion of HighAssn on a mated QKset.
 Correct Non- association (CN) A conclusion of NonAssn on a nonmated QKset.
 Definitive Conclusion A response of ID or Excl.
 Error A conclusion that is verifiably false (e.g., identification of non-mates).
 False Negative (FN) An erroneous conclusion of Excl on a mated QKset.
 False Negative Rate (FNR) The proportion of mated responses that resulted in false negatives.
 False Positive (FP) An erroneous conclusion of ID on a nonmated QKset.
 False Positive Rate (FPR) The proportion of nonmated responses that resulted in false positives.
 Ground Truth Definitive knowledge that a QK comparison is either mated or nonmated.
 IAI International Association of Identification.
 Incorrect Association (IA) An incorrect conclusion of HighAssn on a nonmated QKset.
 Incorrect Non- association (IN) An incorrect conclusion of NonAssn on a mated QKset.
+Neutral Response A response of Inc or NotSuitable .
+Matrix The material acquired by an item of footwear that is subsequently transferred to a substrate upon contact.
+The matrix can be either wet or dry in origin (e.g., blood or dust, respectively).
+Outsole The bottom portion of the footwear that comes into contact with the ground.
+ASB: "The bottom portion of the footwear that comes into contact with the substrate."